Refined topological vertex for a 5D $Sp(N)$ gauge theory with antisymmetric matter

 \subsection{Brief review of topological vertex}

-5d $\mathcal{N}=1$ gauge theory in a general $\Omega$-background can be engineered by some local toric Calabi-Yau threefold \cite{Hollowood:2003cv}.
+5D $\mathcal{N}=1$ gauge theory in a general $\Omega$-background can be engineered by some local toric Calabi-Yau threefold \cite{Hollowood:2003cv}.
 It is also described by Type IIB 5-brane web diagrams.
 Through various dualities, such 5-brane webs are equivalent to toric diagrams for local Calabi-Yau threefold in A-model \cite{Leung:1997tw}.
-The Nekrasov partition functions can thus be given by topological string partition function.
+The Nekrasov partition functions can thus be given by topological string partition functions.
 In what follows, we may use 5-brane webs and toric diagrams in an interchangeable way.
 In the topological vertex utilizing toric diagrams, one chooses the preferred direction denoted by $||$, assign Young diagram $( \mu, \nu,\cdots)$ and K\"{a}hler parameter $Q_\bullet$ to edges, and the vertex factor to vertices, and then glues and performs the Young diagrams to get the topological string partition functions